APPENDIX A: BY-LAWS OF THE ASSOCIATION

 - Student – Individuals who are enrolled at least half-time in a college or university program;

 - Retired – Members who are retired from the counseling profession and have been active ACA / ACES / NARACES members for the past 5 consecutive years.

 Section 2: Privileges of Membership

-- Any member may be expelled by two‑thirds vote of the membership present at a regularly scheduled business meeting of the Association for any conduct that tends to injure the Association or adversely affect its reputation, or that is contrary to, or destructive according to the by-laws of this Association.
-Before such vote can be taken, expulsion must be recommended by the Executive Council after a review of the case by this Council.
+Any member may be expelled by a two-thirds vote of the membership present at a regularly scheduled business meeting of the Association for any conduct that tends to injure the Association or adversely affect its reputation, or that is contrary to, or destructive according to the by-laws of this Association.
+Before such a vote can be taken, expulsion must be recommended by the Executive Council after a review of the case by this Council.
 Review of the case by the Executive Council shall involve giving the person in question an opportunity to appear before the Council to answer the charges against him/her.
-The foregoing shall not be interpreted as an abridgement of the member’s right to appeal to the general membership at the meeting at which the report of the Executive Council is under consideration.
+The foregoing shall not be interpreted as an abridgment of the member’s right to appeal to the general membership at the meeting at which the report of the Executive Council is under consideration.